AryanAhadinia/AryanAhadinia.github.io/content/projects/SecChat.md

 ##### Collaborators

-This project has been done in collaboration with Rouzbeh Pirayadi and Arian Yazdanparast.
+This project has been done in collaboration with Rouzbeh Pirayadi and Arian Yazdanparast as a part of _Data and Network Security_ course at Sharif University of Technology.

 ---